drannex42/FirefoxSidebar/firefox/readme.md

 ## Updates

+v12021.12.14 :: Sideberry updated to use configs for easier theming, fixed font rendering, and fixed font sizing.

 **12021.12.01 :: Sideberry is the preferred method, and has been since June.
 I will not be updating the TST extension moving forward.
 Sideberry is better in nearly every regard to memory usage, responsiveness, speed, and useability.**

 12021.06.14 :: I have added Sideberry support, sideberry is faster, more responsive, and far easier to customize.
 I may keep going forward with this version.